-Credit Shelter Trusts: Used by couples whose estates are over 5.5 million dollars (including your life insurance) to save estate taxes by creating an estate for each spouse, allowing a couple to pass up to eleven million dollars estate tax free instead of 5.5 million.
+Credit Shelter Trusts: Used by couples whose estates are over 6 million dollars (including your life insurance) to save New York estate taxes by creating an estate for each spouse, allowing a couple to pass up to twelve million dollars estate tax free instead of six million.

 What a Living Trust Can do for You It Eliminates Guardianship Proceedings.